-Town staff has reviewed this application for compliance with the Chapel Hill 2020 Comprehensive Plan2, the standards of the Land Use Management Ordinance3, and the Town of Chapel Hill, NC: Design Manual and Standard Details4 and believes the Aspen Chapel Hill proposal complies with the following aspects of the 2020 Comprehensive Plan:
+Town staff has reviewed this application for compliance with the Chapel Hill 2020 Comprehensive Plan, the standards of the Land Use Management Ordinance, and the Town of Chapel Hill, NC: Design Manual and Standard Details and believes the Aspen Chapel Hill proposal complies with the following aspects of the 2020 Comprehensive Plan:

-Comprehensive Plan Themes: The following are themes from the 2020 Comprehensive Plan, adopted June 25, 2012:
+Comprehensive Plan Themes: In the following table of themes from the Chapel Hill 2020 Comprehensive Plan, adopted June 25, 2012, staff notes areas where the Conditional Zoning application could contribute to the purposes of the Comprehensive Plan:

-\boxtimes Create a Place for Everyone \boxtimes Develop Good Places, New Spaces 9 Support Community Prosperity No. Nurture Our Community \boxtimes 2 Facilitate Getting Around \boxtimes P Grow Town and Gown Collaboration
+$\boxtimes$ Create a Place for Everyone $\boxtimes$ Develop Good Places, New Spaces 9 Support Community Prosperity No. Nurture Our Community $\boxtimes$ 2 Facilitate Getting Around P Grow Town and Gown Collaboration

-Future Land Use Map: The Future Land Use Map (FLUM) envisions the South MLK Jr Blvd Focus Area as an extension of downtown north to Hillsborough St., with a mix of uses, walkable urban design, diversity of housing types, and emphasis on offices - factors that together will make best use of future BRT service and expand the customer base for Downtown Chapel Hill.
+Future Land Use Map: The Future Land Use Map (FLUM) envisions the South MLK Jr Blvd Focus Area as an extension of downtown north to Hillsborough Street, with a mix of uses, walkable urban design, diversity of housing types, and emphasis on offices - factors that together will make best use of future BRT service and expand the customer base for Downtown Chapel Hill.
 The proposed rezoning offers the opportunity to align the site with the character envisioned by the FLUM.